-How To Setup FTP Using a NVR
+How To Setup FTP Using an NVR

 Step 1: Log into your NVR using your login credentials.

-Note: In this example we are are using the web user interface (web UI) for the NVR via a web browser.
+Note: In this example, we are using the web user interface (web UI) for the NVR via a web browser.
 The same steps will apply when accessing your NVR directly as well.
 For more information on how to access the web UI for your NVR on your computer click here

 Additionally, you can set schedules as well for your recordings from the FTP menu.
 Click on the Weekday tab to choose which day of the week you would like your schedule to apply.
 If you would like to have your schedule apply to all days of the week select "All" from the dropdown menu.

-By default the times will be set to 24hrs however this can be modified to your preference in the Time Period field.
+By default, the times will be set to 24hrs however this can be modified to your preference in the Time Period field.

 Step 5: It is recommended to adjust the File Length you would like for your videos.
 It will be set to 0 minutes by default.
-If you want to retain a certain length of video per file please adjust to a number higher than 1.
+If you want to retain a certain length of the video per file please adjust to a number higher than 1.
 Click Save when complete.

-Once the connection has been made and verified, navigate to your FTP server and access the remote directory folder you have created and verify the files are saving and can be viewed on your FTP server properly.
+Step 6: Once the connection has been made and verified, navigate to your FTP server and access the remote directory folder you have created and verify the files are saving and can be viewed on your FTP server properly.

 Most files will be saved as .dav files by default however can be downloaded and played using the Amcrest Smart Play app.
 To get the free Amcrest Smart Play app, click here.